 Just raise the volume up and plug in your favorite list of songs.
 Listening to music can create a positive and soothing environment by lifting your mood and encouraging you to study more effectively and for longer.
-Classical music is recommended as the best type of music to boost your brain power but ambient music can work too.
+Many recommend classical music as the best type of music to boost your brain power but ambient music can work too.

 Even listen to music while reading some of the notes, helps in building concentration and reducing the stress level.

 Yes, you read it rightly.
 Where do puppies come into exam stress?
 Your pet can help you a lot in reducing the stress level and relieves the anxiety.
 Popping bubble wrap is another stress reliever you can save for home study.
 These stress relievers are easily available at home and very much capable of doing their work.

 - Try to Get Enough Sleep